Parents' Bill of Rights for Data and Privacy Security

 3. The confidentiality of a student’s personally identifiable information is protected by existing state and federal laws, and safeguards such as encryption, firewalls, and password protection, must be in place when data is stored or transferred.
 Third party contractors are required to employ technology, safeguards and practices that align with the National Institute of Standards and Technology Cybersecurity Framework.

-4. A complete list of all student data elements collected by the State Education Department is available for public review at: http://www.nysed.gov/data-privacy-security/student-data-inventory or by writing to the Office of Information & Reporting Services, New York State Education Department, Room 863 EBA, 89 Washington Avenue, Albany, NY
+4. A complete list of all student data elements collected by the State Education Department is available for public review at: http://www.nysed.gov/data-privacy-security/student-data- inventory or by writing to the Office of Information & Reporting Services, New York State Education Department, Room 863 EBA, 89 Washington Avenue, Albany, NY 12234.

 5. Parents have the right to file complaints about possible breaches of student data.
-Parents may submit a complaint regarding a potential breach by the District to Christine Payne, K-12 Coordinator of Instructional and Administrative Technology, 99 Pell Lane, Syosset, NY 11791.
+Parents may submit a complaint regarding a potential breach by the District to Christine Payne, Directory of Instructional and Administrative Technology, 99 Pell Lane, Syosset, NY 11791.
 The School District shall promptly acknowledge any complaints received and commence an investigation into the complaint, while taking the necessary precautions to protect personally identifiable information.
 The School District shall provide a response detailing its findings from the investigation no more than sixty (60) days after receipt of the complaint.
 Complaints pertaining to the State Education Department or one of its third party vendors may be submitted to NYSED at http://www.nysed.gov/data-privacy-security/report-improper-disclosure by mail to the Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, NY 12234, or email to firstname.lastname@example.org or by telephone at (518) 474-0937.

 6. In the event of a data breach or unauthorized disclosure of students’ personally identifiable information, third party contractors are required by law to notify the School District within seven (7) days of discovery of the breach or unauthorized disclosure.